BIERCHEN/ BIRCHEN/ BIRGEN Genealogy Page

 Théodore BURSCHÉ was born about 1730 in ex Calmus and died Jan 29 1808.
 His occupation in 1755 was: cowherd.
 He married Madeleine KRUCHTEN about 1755.
 She was born about 1733.
 Their children were:

-1. Jean Birgen, born about 1756 in Kammerdiener, died Jun 27 1813 in Feulen.
-On Jan 14 1777 in Useldange, he married Anne Marie NELIS, born about 1757, ex Brouch.
+1. Jean Birchen, born about 1753 in Kammerdiener, died Jun 27 1813 in Feulen.
+On Jan 14 1777 in Useldange, he married Anne Marie NELIS (could be NILLES), born about 1757, ex Brouch.
 They had one son, also Jean BIRGEN, born Nov 1 1777 in Useldange, Luxembourg.
-See The family of Jean BIRGEN below
+See The family of Jean BIRCHEN below

 Jean BIRGEN was born Nov 1 1777 in Useldange.
 As of 1814 he resided in Lultzhausen and worked as a Tagelöhner (day-laborer.)
 On Oct 12 1814, in Heiderscheidergrund (Heiderscheid-Fond,) he married Catherine KLEIN, born Jun 2 1786 in Heiderscheidergrund, the daughter of Mathieu KLEIN and Barbe SPIRKEL.
 Jean BIRGEN died Nov 11 1830 in Heiderscheidergrund.
 Catherine died after 1841.